Back to Blog

 Watch for Trends

 Single-day fluctuations are normal.
 Look for sustained trends over 3-5 days before taking action.
 Gradual reputation decline is more concerning than day-to-day variation.
+A spam rate of 0.2% for one day is worth watching.
+A spam rate of 0.2% for five consecutive days requires immediate action.

 Act on Authentication Failures

 Any authentication failures should be investigated immediately.
 Check DNS records, verify DKIM keys are correctly deployed, and ensure all legitimate sending sources are properly configured.
+Authentication failures are the easiest problems to fix and the most damaging to ignore.

 Limitations of GPT

-While valuable, GPT has limitations:
+While valuable, GPT has important limitations you should be aware of:

-• Data is delayed by 24-48 hours
+• Data delay: Data is delayed by 24-48 hours, making it unsuitable for real-time monitoring

 SMTPCloud Postmaster Integration